Franktra/Feedback_Forms/README.md

 Sentiment Analysis Optimization: The sentiment analysis extended to all fields for more comprehensive insights.

+# tutorial dictionary
-# Please note: This script assumes that tutorials dictionary is in the same Python file.
+## ** Please note**: This script assumes that tutorials dictionary is in the same Python file.
 Also, you'll need to ensure that the first time you run save_feedback_data, it includes a header row.
 You could check if the file is empty, and if it is, write data.keys() as the first row.
+The tutorial dictionary contains valuable resources but needed: add sentiment analysis, link for the feedback form, and contact_info field in use, provide an interactive experience for the users.